Karl Jaspers Forum, Target Article 16, 16 March 1999

 studies, being driven by random circumstances rather than

 purposefully applying an adequate methodology.
-The same

-reasoning, save in the case of its conscious imitation (play).
+save in the case of its conscious imitation (play).

-In the end, a few words about 'praxis'.
-Any philosophy is
+Finally, just a few words about 'praxis'.

-activity.
 Idealism leads to the acts that differ from

 this difference is not apparent, referring more to the